spezifisch/divo/README.md

 poetry install --no-root --extras rest
 ```

-After installing the dependencies you can run divo using `poetry run divo`.
+After installing the dependencies you can run divo using `poetry run divo` or start the REST API server with `poetry run divo_rest`.

 ### Install from repository